aniskip/aniskip-extension/README.md

    yarn build:prod:chrome
    ```

-This will build an unpacked extension in the `dist` folder.
+This will build a zipped extension in the `web-ext-artifacts` folder.
 You can replace `chrome` with `firefox` to build for firefox.